ibm-cloud-security/app-identity-and-access-adapter/README.md

 Istio uses an Envoy proxy sidecar to mediate all inbound and outbound traffic for all services in the service mesh.
 By using the proxy, Istio extracts information about traffic, also known as telemetry, that is sent to the Istio component called Mixer to enforce policy decisions.
 The App Identity and Access adapter extends the Mixer functionality by analyzing the telemetry (attributes) against custom policies to control identity and access management into and across the service mesh.
 The access management policies are linked to particular Kubernetes services and can be finely tuned to specific service endpoints.
 For more information about policies and telemetry, see the [Istio documentation](https://istio.io/docs/concepts/policies-and-telemetry/).

-### API Protection

-The App ID Adapter can be used in collaboration with the OAuth 2.0 Authorization Bearer flow to protect service APIs by validating JWT Bearer tokens.
-The Bearer flow expects a request to contain an Authorization header with a valid access token and optionally, an identity token.
-The expected header structure is `Authorization=Bearer {access_token} [{id_token}]`.
-Unauthenticated clients are returned an HTTP 401 response status with a list of the scopes that are needed to obtain authorization.
-If the tokens are invalid or expired, the API strategy returns an `HTTP 401` response with an optional error component identifying the case of the error `Www-Authenticate=Bearer scope="{scope}" error="{error}"`.

-For more information about tokens and how they're used, see the App ID documentation.
-For information, on configuring the OAuth 2.0 Authorization Bearer for the adapter, see [Protecting APIs](#protecting-apis).

-### Frontend Protection
+### Protecting frontend apps

-If you're using a browser based application, you can use the OIDC / Auth 2.0 `authorization_grant` flow to authenticate your users.
+If you're using a browser based application, you can use the [Open ID Connect (OIDC)](https://openid.net/specs/openid-connect-core-1_0.html) / OAuth 2.0 `authorization_grant` flow to authenticate your users.
 When an unauthenticated user is detected, they are automatically redirected to the authentication page.
 When the authentication completes, the browser is redirected to an implicit `/oidc/callback` endpoint where the adapter intercepts the request.
 At this point, the adapter obtains tokens from the identity provider and then redirects the user back to their originally requested URL.

-To view the user session information, including the session tokens, you can look in the `Authorization` header.
+To view the user session information including the session tokens, you can look in the `Authorization` header.

 ```
 Authorization: Bearer <access_token> <id_token>
 ```
+{: screen}

 You can also logout authenticated users.
-When an authenticated user accesses any protected endpoint with `/oidc/logout` appended as shown in the following example, they are logged out from their current session.
+When an authenticated user accesses any protected endpoint with `oidc/logout` appended as shown in the following example, they are logged out.

 ```
 https://myhost/path/oidc/logout
 ```
+{: screen}

 If needed, a refresh token can be used to automatically acquire new access and identity tokens without your user's needing to re-authenticate.
 If the configured identity provider returns a refresh token, it is persisted in the session and used to retreive new tokens when the identity token expires.

-Due to a bug within Istio, the adapter currently stores user session information internally and does *not* persist the information across replicas or over failover configurations.
-When using the adapter, users should limit their workloads to a single replica until the bug is addressed in the next release.
+### Protecting backend apps
+{: #istio-backend}

+The adapter can be used in collaboration with the OAuth 2.0 [JWT Bearer flow](https://tools.ietf.org/html/rfc6750) to protect service APIs by validating JWT Bearer tokens.
+The Bearer authorization flow expects a request to contain an Authorization header with a valid access token and an optional identity token.
+The expected header structure is `Authorization=Bearer {access_token} [{id_token}]`.
+Unauthenticated clients are returned an HTTP 401 response status with a list of the scopes that are needed to obtain authorization.
+If the tokens are invalid or expired, the API strategy returns an HTTP 401 response with an optional error component that says `Www-Authenticate=Bearer scope="{scope}" error="{error}"`.

+For more information about tokens and how they're used, see [understanding tokens](https://cloud.ibm.com/docs/services/appid?topic=appid-tokens).